 Discuss and agree on feedback to the group and where appropriate, solo/legal entities.

-Update and reach consensus upon a modified Terms of Reference document.
+Update and reach consensus upon a modified Coordination Agreement/Terms of Reference document.

 Update and reach consensus upon a modified Crisis Management Plan.

 Update and agree upon a modified Supervisory Work Plan including updates to risks and identification of individuals and the jurisdiction to whom each task is assigned and the deadline or frequency when an action should be complete.
-The updated Supervisory Work Plan should be updated and distributed to all members of the college within approximately three weeks of the college meeting, or something more flexible if that is agreeable to college members.
+The updated Supervisory Work Plan should be updated and distributed to all members of the college.

 Record a summary of each meeting, documenting decisions that were reached.
-Distribute the summary to the participants within approximately two weeks following each college meeting, or something more flexible if that is agreeable to college members.
+Distribute the summary to the participants following each college meeting.

-Distribute an updated contact list of members within approximately one week following each college meeting, or something more flexible if that is agreeable to college members.
+Distribute an updated contact list of members following each college meeting, or something more flexible if that is agreeable to college members.

 Have each member of the college meeting discuss the effectiveness of the college and the need for any changes, and have each member complete a survey of its effectiveness.

-Using the information from the survey, prepare a summary of the self-assessment of the effectiveness of the college and distribute to all members of the college within approximately four weeks following the college meeting, or something more flexible if that is agreeable to college members.

 With regard to agendas, the above tries to capture the need for agendas that are focused on the risks of the group, which can be different from one group to the next.
 However, as Supervisory Colleges are intended to employ best practices because participating members are expected to attend other colleges, emphasis should be placed on asking all jurisdictions to provide suggestions to draft agendas.

-General College Guidance for U.S. State Determined to be the Group-Wide Supervisor

-As colleges evolve, providing consistency for what is appropriate in order that colleges are functioning effectively is important.
-Therefore, it is appropriate that the NAIC enhancements for Supervisory Colleges be updated to reflect the most current views.
-This Handbook encourages all states that have participated in international Supervisory Colleges to consider on an ongoing basis, the changes that should be made to this section of this Handbook, and to submit them to NAIC staff for discussion and possible adoption.

 Group Risks Perspective from Each Supervisory College Member

-As discussed previously, the terms of reference document is intended to capture the specific expectations of each member of the Supervisory College.
+As discussed previously, the Coordination Plan/Terms of Reference document is intended to capture the specific expectations of each member of the Supervisory College.
 Understanding each member’s expectation is critical to having a successful college.
-In order to meet the majority members expectations, it is suggested that the state insurance regulator consider having some time set aside at the very first college where each college member is afforded the time to share their perspective with the group.
-The following is a list of the things the college may want to ask each member to provide, perhaps in a five-to-0-minute presentation.
+In order to meet the majority members expectations, it is suggested that the group-wide supervisor request input from other college members as necessary to identify group risk exposures and tailor the college agenda and supervisory workplan as necessary to address concerns.